fjogeleit/event-store/README.md

 # Event-Store v0.1

-Event Log is an EventStore heavily inspired by the prooph/event-store v7.0.
+FJ-EventStore is an EventStore heavily inspired by the prooph/event-store v7.0.

 ## Implemented:
 - **SingleStream Strategy**: Create a Stream for each Aggregate